Anastasia520/Smarkets-Test-Task/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Style

+MUI is used for styling.
+https://cors-anywhere.herokuapp.com/ is used to bypass CORS.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install` before running

 ### `npm start`